Who was Gerda Taro?

-After her death, her photographs were unable to be recovered and a large part of work was missing.
+After her death, her photographs were unable to be recovered and a large part of her work was missing.
 But in 2007, 4,500 negatives that were taken during the war by Taro and her partner Capa were discovered in Mexico City.
-This shed a completely new light on the female photographers amazing scarifice and career.
+This shed a completely new light on the female photographer's amazing sacrifice and career.
 The photos were exhibited at the International Centre of Photography.

 A quote that embodied Gerda Taro's career: “If your pictures aren’t good enough, you’re not close enough.”